hanxiaomax/Learncpp_CN/docs/11-13-For-each-loops.md

 COPY

-Best practice
+!!! success "最佳实践"

 	In for-each loops element declarations, if your elements are non-fundamental types, use references or `const` references for performance reasons.

 Rewriting the max scores example using a for-each loop